shlok-agarwal/Traffic-Sign-Classifier/writeup.md

 | Yield		| Yield      							| 1 |
 | Turn right ahead		| Keep left      							| 0.99 |

 The model was able to correctly guess 4 of the 8 traffic signs, which gives an accuracy of 50%.
 Two other images were predicted almost correctly.
 This indicates that the network could possibly benefit from more data and trying deeper neural networks.

+Analysis on wrong predictions:
+* General caution: The predicted sign is for road work.
+Looking at both signs, we can infer that a lot of features including the color and shape of both signs are similar.
+Finer features were not classified correctly.
+* Speed limit 20 km/h	: the sign for speed limit of 20 km/hr and 30 km/hr is almost similar except for the one digit change.
+* Traffic signal : The predicted sign is for road work.
+Looking at both signs, we can infer that a lot of features including the color and shape of both signs are similar.
+Finer features were not classified correctly.
+* Turn right ahead : The predicted sign is for Keep left.
+Looking at both signs, we can infer that a lot of features including the color and shape of both signs are similar.
+Finer features were not classified correctly.

+Having more data or a deeper neural network would help classifying the finer details correctly.

 ### Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)